bergesinstitute/graf-method/book-4-unit-6.md

 11. I have always wanted to go to Paris.
 12. When you told me, I had already cancelled the appointment.

-## 2. Yo nunca he (I've never).
+## 2. Yo nunca he (I've never)

 En tu caso, ¿es verdad o es mentira?

+💂 In your case, is it true or false?

 1. Yo nunca he tomado un avión.
 2. Yo nunca he dormido en la playa.